PaulHax/vidmeta/README.md

-# kwiver-testdata
+# vidmeta

-Generate test videos and images with metadata for testing KWIVER.
+Generate test videos with embedded geospatial and sensor metadata.
+Primarily used for testing KWIVER and related computer vision tools.

 ## Installation